Watch Now

 This video explains how electrification can refer to more than electric vehicles.
 Electrification is using battery technology in place of traditional fossil fuels to power mining equipment, marine transportation, and even your home.

-We offer highly engineered, innovative solutions to meet the needs of the EV era.
+We offer highly engineered, innovative, high performance solutions to meet the needs of the EV era.
 From materials to mechanical solutions, we are ready to support our customers in the EV industry as they develop zero-emission designs.

 Parker Lord's customizable CoolTherm thermal management materials remove heat from electronics and electric mobility applications.